mccallum/dss-style-guide/README.md

-# dss-style-guide
+# Digital Scholarship Services Style Guide
-A style guide and user interface pattern library for digital scholarship services at University of Oregon Libraries.
+A style guide for digital scholarship services at University of Oregon Libraries.